10-Day Stay Food As Medicine Recipes

 5. Lower to medium heat and cook for 2 - 5 minutes

-7. Use a strainer to remove greens from pot and drain.
+7. Use a strainer to remove the greens from the pot, then drain.

 9. Top with a dollop of one of the savory sauces (see next recipe!)